⚠ Rule Update (March 19, 2026):A federal court has vacated the FinCEN RRE Rule nationwide. Read our full breakdown of what this means for your firm →

 FinCEN - the Financial Crimes Enforcement Network - is a bureau of the U.S. Department of the Treasury responsible for safeguarding the financial system from illicit use.
 Created in 1990 and elevated to bureau status in 2003, FinCEN administers the Bank Secrecy Act (BSA), which requires financial institutions to assist government agencies in detecting and preventing money laundering and financial crimes.

-FinCEN collects, analyzes, and shares financial intelligence with law enforcement, and it issues regulations requiring covered businesses to file reports — such as Suspicious Activity Reports (SARs), Currency Transaction Reports (CTRs), and, as of March 2026, Residential Real Estate Transfer Reports — via the BSA E-Filing System.
-For closing attorneys, title companies, and settlement agents, FinCEN is now the primary federal regulator to know.
+FinCEN collects, analyzes, and shares financial intelligence with law enforcement, and it issues regulations requiring covered businesses to file reports - such as Suspicious Activity Reports (SARs), Currency Transaction Reports (CTRs), and (when the nationwide RRE framework is in effect) Residential Real Estate reports - via the BSA E-Filing System.
+For closing attorneys, title companies, and settlement agents, FinCEN remains a primary federal touchpoint for real estate-related BSA obligations regardless of the RRE Rule's litigation status.

 The FinCEN Real Estate Rule

-FinCEN real estate reporting refers to the obligation under FinCEN's Residential Real Estate (RRE) Rule — formally titled the Anti-Money Laundering Regulations for Residential Real Estate Transfers — for certain real estate professionals to file reports with the Financial Crimes Enforcement Network (FinCEN) when non-financed residential real estate is transferred to a legal entity or trust.
+FinCEN real estate reporting refers to the obligation under FinCEN's Residential Real Estate (RRE) Rule - formally titled the Anti-Money Laundering Regulations for Residential Real Estate Transfers - for certain real estate professionals to file reports with FinCEN when non-financed residential real estate is transferred to a legal entity or trust, when that obligation is legally in effect.

 Key Point